DevKitOrganization/DevTesting/README.md

 Testing](https://github.com/swiftlang/swift-testing/).

-  - `SeedableRandomNumberGenerator` is a random number generator that can be seeded to enable repeatable tests with random data.
+  - `SeedableRandomNumberGenerator` is a random number generator that can be seeded to enable repeatable tests with random values.
   - `RandomValueGenerating` uses a seedable random number generator to repeatably generate values in your test suite.
 It logs the seed before every test so that you can debug tests that failed.
-It also includes convenient functions for generating random data:
+It also includes convenient functions for generating random values:
       - Booleans
       - Case iterables
       - Data
+      - Dates
       - Floating point types
       - Integer types
       - Optionals